Fysellynator/Blurplefied/README.md

 # Blurplefied
-The blurplefied bot used in the Project Blurple server
+The blurplefied bot used in the Project Blurple server.